codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/monitoring-pipelines.md

 max-width="50%"
 %}

-The variables are grouped based on the level at which there were defined, in descending order of granularity:
+The variables are grouped by the levels at which they were defined, in descending order of granularity:
 * Project
 * Shared configuration
 * Pipeline